sl45sms/hassock/README.md

 -s --server    The CouchDB server name or IP. (optional, default to 127.0.0.1)
 -p --port      The port of CouchDB server. (optional, default to 5984)
 -v --verbose   Set twice to show the steps or only once for server response. (optional)

+Pure?
+no curl or other external programs used on this script :)